 where $\epsilon^{2}$ is added to avoid the zero value problem.
-Since $w_{mv}$ and $s_{t}$ are both positive, the gradient ascent rule will never violate the constraint.
+Since $w_{mv}$ and $s_{t}$ are both positive, the gradient ascent rule never violates the constraint.

-This version of AdaTerm is called \textit{AdaTerm2} in the results below, where we can see that on the simple regression task, it performs similarly to our main algorithm, but performs less efficiently on the prediction task.
-Notably, we can see signs of its instability in the $30$ steps prediction task, around epoch $100$.
+This version of AdaTerm is called \textit{AdaTerm2} in the results below, where we can observe that on the simple regression task, it performs on par with our main algorithm but performs less efficiently on the prediction task.
+Notably, we can see signs of its instability in the $30$-step prediction task around epoch $100$.